top of page

 Building Resilience Together: How Couples Can Heal From Trauma

-Can couple's really heal trauma?
+Can couple's really heal from trauma?
 Can couple's build resilience together?

 As a trauma therapist, I have found that most of our healing happens in our